Percevan

-Percevan is a French comic drawn by Philippe Luguy, and written by Jean Léturgie and Xavier Fauche, first pre-published in the French prepublication magazine Gomme ! in 1981.
+Percevan is a French comic series drawn by Philippe Luguy, and written by Jean Léturgie and Xavier Fauche, first pre-published in the French comic magazine Gomme ! in 1981.
 The adventures take place in a medieval world where magic plays an important part.
-The series is more mature and darker than one might think at first sight in view of the round design of Luguy.
+The series is more mature and darker than one might think at first sight in view of the cartoony drawings of Luguy.